 Everywhere.
 The simplicity of the design, ease of use, and adjustability provides so many people with the ability to do resistance training where it was previously impossible.
-We want to help everyone workout when and where they want to.
+We want to help everyone workout whenever and wherever they want.

 What was the most fun part of launching Exosphere Fitness?

 The most fun we had was each time we touched the next prototype for the first time.
 The first prototype was ugly, but it actually worked to our surprise.
 The second prototype told us that we were onto something big.
 It just felt right.
 By the time we completed the design and were ready to manufacture, our excitement was overflowing.
 We were back to being two little boys getting a new toy.
 Our excitement was something close to that Christmas as kids when our parents got us a Super Nintendo--the one that came with Donkey Kong Country.
 We were so excited and just about broke our controllers because we played that game so much.
 The same was true with The Exosphere Gym.
 It is a wonder that neither of us ever used an Exosphere Gym as a bed because we were so excited.
 It is cute when a kid gets a toy and falls asleep with it.
 It is way less cute to think about grown men so excited to have a new piece of exercise equipment doing the same thing.
 Nonetheless, that paints a pretty good picture of our excitement for you.